Last Updated on: 19th November 2024, 07:22 am

-The beauty of a face lies in its balance and harmony; but for some, dental malocclusions or types of jaw surgery can be essential in restoring this balance, affecting functionality and overall quality of life.
+The beauty of a face lies in its balance and harmony; but for some, dental malocclusions or jaw deformities can destroy, affecting functionality and overall quality of life.
 Fortunately, corrective procedures can restore proper function and appearance to the maxillofacial structures.
-Now, we will discover the fascinating world of orthognathic surgery, the most used techniques, and how they contribute to improving your health, aesthetics, and quality of life.
+Now, we will discover the fascinating world of orthognathic surgery, the most used techniques, Types of jaw surgery and how they contribute to improving your health, aesthetics, and quality of life.

 Malocclusions are very common; however, not all are treated with surgery.
 There are two main types: